bombsdontbite/terraform-workspaces-github-actions/README.md

 This project demonstrates the potential of reusable workflows using GitHub Actions to provision multi-environment AWS infrastructure.
 You can read more about this project in my article on Medium.

+> **Note!**  I'm not focusing on infrastructure security in terms of AWS best practices and recommendations, this project is just a demonstration of GitHub Actions features.

 -----

 ## Environments